Scleria verticillata (Whorled Nutrush)

 Pistillate flowers produce a single achene (seed), 1 to 1.5 mm long and about as wide, weakly 3-sided to round in cross-section, the surface warty or covered in short ridges, grayish-brown to white when mature.
 Attached to the base is short structure called a hypogynium that is gray-brown to white.

 Scleria verticillata is a rare sedge of calcareous fens and reaches the northwest edge of its range in Minnesota.
 According to the DNR, this fen habitat, where S. verticillata and many other rare species are found, is rare and fragile in itself, vulnerable especially to changes in hydrology, which may originate from miles away.
-Minnesota once held thousands of acres of calcareous fens but only about 100 acres remain, the rest destroyed by development, agriculture, and commercial ventures such as gravel mining.
+Minnesota once held thousands of acres of calcareous fens but only about 2400 acres remain (0.000006% of total wetland acreage), the rest destroyed by development, agriculture, and commercial ventures such as gravel mining.
 Rare habitat creates rare plants; S. verticillata was listed as a Threatened species in 1984 and is currently a Special Concern species in Wisconsin.
 At a casual glance it is similar to Rhynchospora species, which have perfect flowers rather than unisex, and much longer, elliptic achenes surrounded by long bristles.
 The fen habitat, diminutive form, hairy sheaths, and warty, gray to white achenes distinguish Scleria verticillata from other sedges.

 Please visit our sponsors